weijie-chen/Bayesian-Statistics-Econometrics/README.md

 - [x] Statsmodels
 - [x] Pandas

-In order to reuse some codes in simulation loop, Oject Orient Programming are used but limitedly.
+In order to reuse some codes in simulation loop, Object Orient Programming are used but limitedly.

 ## Contents
 ### Advanced Econometric and Statistical Methods<br>